-- Engaging in activities that provide a service to others (for example: volunteering, tutoring, coaching, etc.).
+- Engaging in activities that provide a service to others (for example volunteering, tutoring, coaching, etc.).

-- Below is a list of some Dayton area volunteer opportunities:
+- Dayton area volunteer opportunities:

 Optimism refers to our tendency to see the potential for positive outcomes in our experiences - it is that tendency to "see the glass half full versus half empty."
 What we think is very powerful - "Whether you think you can, or think you can't--you're right" (Henry Ford).
-One of the keys to developing an optimistic outlook is adjust our explanatory style and develop a growth mindset.
+One of the keys to developing an optimistic outlook is to adjust our explanatory style and develop a growth mindset.

 The optimist encounters a math problem that she can't figure out, she's likely to say, "Either the book is unclear or this problem is hard or maybe I'm having an off day."
 The optimist keeps the rationale for failure outside herself ("the book"), specific ("this problem"), and temporary ("an off day").
 A pessimist might think "I'm stupid!
 I'm never going to get math!
 How am I ever going to succeed in school."
-The pessimist make the explanation for failure internal ("I'm stupid"), global ("How am I ever going to succeed in school"), and permanent ("I'm never going to get math!").
+The pessimist makes the explanation for failure internal ("I'm stupid"), global ("How am I ever going to succeed in school"), and permanent ("I'm never going to get math!").

 When success occurs optimists say, "Of course I did well on my test: I studied and I'm smart."
 The optimist views success as being caused by internal factors while noting that specific behaviors supported their success.
 The pessimist might view success by saying "Boy, was I lucky today.
 I doubt that I'll do this good next time."
 The pessimist does not internalize the reason for their success.
 It is viewed as being external ("luck") and temporary ("I doubt that I'll do this good next time).
 To better understand optimistic and pessimistic thinking and its impact on resiliency, we need to look at the work of Martin Seligman.

-Martin Seligman, a social psychologist from the University of Pennsylvania, and his colleagues developed the term "explanatory style" to refer those thinking habits, or preferred ways of looking at the world, that can help or hinder our ability to respond to the world in a resilient manner.
+Martin Seligman, a social psychologist from the University of Pennsylvania, and his colleagues developed the term "explanatory style" to refer to those thinking habits, or preferred ways of looking at the world, that can help or hinder our ability to respond to the world in a resilient manner.
 Our explanatory style helps us to theorize why things happen and the impact that they will have on us.
 We may find that our explanatory style is the same in all environments or situations or may vary by situation and role.
 There are three key components to explanatory style: Personalization, Permanence, and Pervasiveness.